Volunteer: Become a SAIL Leader

 How do I volunteer?

-Become a SAIL Leader.
-The first step is to complete a SAIL Leader Application.
-We also require a copy of your fitness certification (or equivalent degree) and CPR certification.
+In order to become a SAIL leader the first step is to complete the SAIL Leader Application.
+As part of the application, we require copies of your fitness certification (or equivalent degree) and CPR certification.

 Lastly, you will need to attend a two-day SAIL Leader Training to complete certification.
+Below are SAIL Leader Trainings in Tennessee for 2020.
 TCAD is actively working to schedule SAIL trainings in various locations through the state for 2020.
-Check back periodically for additional opportunities.
 For more information on trainings or becoming a SAIL Leader, please contact Sidney Schuttrow at 615-741-1585 or firstname.lastname@example.org.

 Who can volunteer?